PuppyPi/richdatashets-on-richsheets-java/README.md

 # richdatashets-on-richsheets-java
-Implementation of Richdatashets on Richsheets!
+Pluggable Implementation of Richdatashets on top of Richsheets! (in Java)